Hemp seed oil and CBD oil are different products. The main difference is the parts and type of plant that they are made with.

 First, it is important to note that there is a lot of confusion around the names of these products.
-“Hemp oil” is another way that people can refer to CBD oil.
-However, some people may also refer to hemp seed oil as hemp oil.
+“Hemp oil” is another way people can refer to CBD oil.
+However, some may also refer to hemp seed oil as hemp oil.

 CBD oil uses the stalks, leaves, and flowers of the hemp plant in its production.
 These contain a higher concentration of CBD, which is a compound with numerous potential health benefits.